The Premature Burial (film): Plot

-In the Victorian era, British aristocrat Guy Carrell is consumed with the fear of being buried alive.
+In the dark Victorian era, British aristocrat Guy Carrell lives with his sister Katie.
+He is consumed with the fear of being buried alive.
 His fear becomes so overwhelming that it nearly prevents him from marrying his fiancée, Emily.
 He tells her that he, like his father, suffers from a cataleptic disease which can make one appear to be dead.
 Guy then takes Emily down to the family catacomb and claims that when he was a boy, he heard his father scream from his tomb after being interred, even though his sister, Katie, insists it was all in his mind.
 Despite all this, Emily tells Guy that she still wants to marry him.

-After the wedding ceremony, Emily plays the melody to "Molly Malone" on the piano, which seems to send Guy into a state of abject misery, finally causing him to pass out.
-After regaining consciousness, Guy becomes even more morbid, obsessed with the idea of being buried alive.
-He soon builds an elaborate burial vault equipped with several safeguards in case of his premature burial, including a poisonous elixir to be used as a last resort.
+After the wedding ceremony, Emily plays "Molly Malone" on the piano, which sends Guy into a state of abject misery; Guy demands that Emily stop playing that music and passes out.
+On their wedding night, when Guy and Emily are finally alone, they hear thunder and Guy's dog howling.
+They go out into the garden and find him lying there, apparently killed by lightning.
+As they prepare to pick him up to bury him, the dog wakes up unharmed.
+Guy is horrified, thinking, "He wasn't dead, and I almost buried him alive."
+After this incident, Guy becomes even more morbid, obsessed with the idea of being buried alive.

+Guy builds an elaborate burial vault equipped with several safeguards in case of his premature burial, including a poisonous elixir to be used as a last resort.
 This latest project causes Emily and his colleague, Miles Archer, to become concerned about his mental health.

-In an effort to change his mood, Guy goes for a walk in the moors with his wife when he suddenly hears a gravedigger whistle the same Irish tune that was played after his wedding.
+In an effort to change his mood, Guy goes for a walk in the moors with his wife when he suddenly hears a gravedigger whistle the same Irish music "Molly Malone" that was played after his wedding.
 The music causes him to pass out again, and he experiences a horrific dream where he finds himself trapped inside his burial vault; however, none of his safeguards work.
 When he finally wakes up from his dream next to his wife, he asks her about the whistling gravedigger, but she insists that she heard no one.